 Principle 2: Action Verbs

-Start with an active verb, such as βCreate
+Start with an active verb

 For instance, a prompt asking the model to: think about the issue of demand and supply is ineffective.
 While the model may generate some output on the topic, the prompt needs to be clearer about what is expected.
+Therefore, an effective prompt will always use an action verb that clearly instructs the model on what to do.

 Principle 3: Iterating on Prompts

-Although the prompt template will get you a rather structured response from the AI, it’s rare to get the perfect response on the first try.
+It’s rare to get the perfect response on the first try.
 Therefore, iteration

 is key.
 If the initial response doesn’t meet your expectations, consider it a starting point rather than the final prompt.
 You can refine your prompt by asking follow-up questions, specifying more details, or changing the nature of your prompt to make it more accurate.
 Iterating on your prompt multiple times often leads to progressively better results.